-Four major events appeared to precede local maxima and minima in the electoral history: the addition of Rep. Paul Ryan (R) as Mitt Romney's running mate (helping Romney), the Democratic National Convention (helping Obama), the first Presidential debate (helping Romney), and the vice-presidential debate (helping Obama).
-In each case, the tight temporal association suggests that the event was the cause (Figure 4).
-Unlike a mixed polling/econometric approach, a polls-only approach is able to resolve notable campaign events to within a few days.
+The breakpoint score reached a minimum value on five dates: August 14, September 2, September 23, October 4, and October 17.
+Each of these dates corresponded to a major campaign event: the addition of Rep. Paul Ryan (R) as Mitt Romney's running mate (the August 11th-17th news cycle, helping Romney), the Republican and Democratic National Conventions (August 27th-September 6th, helping Obama), the discovery of the 47% video (the September 17th-23rd news cycle, helping Obama), the first Presidential debate on October 3rd (helping Romney), and the second Presidential debate on October 16th (helping Obama).
+These tight temporal associations suggest that each campaign event triggered a discrete shift in the race (Figure 4d).
+Thus, unlike a mixed polling/fundamentals-based approach, a polls-only approach is able to resolve notable campaign events to within one or a few days.